Universal-Variability-Language/uvl-evaluation-splc21/README.md

 * necessarry dependencies as .jars
 * the models to translate
 * the resulting models.
-* Invoking the main method in `src/at/jku/cps/travart/evaluation/UVLTransformation.java` generates the resulting models overwriting existing ones and also outputs the runtimes required for the translation.

 ## How to build

-For building, the following classes need to be compiled:
-* `src/at/jku/cps/travart/evaluation/UVLTransformation.java`
-* `src/at/jku/cps/travart/evaluation/standalone/util/Constants.java`
+The project uses maven as the build engine.
+We depend on the FeatureIDE library and the TraVarT approach, which both are not available through the standard repositories.
+Therefore before you run the build for the first time, you need to install the dependencies in your local maven repository.
+You can do that by either running the setup.sh for Linux systems or setup.bat for Windows.
+Alternatively head to the root folder of the project in a shell and run:

+* `mvn install:install-file -Dfile="lib/uvl-parser-0.1.0-standalone.jar" -DgroupId="de.neominik" -DartifactId="uvl" -Dversion="0.1.0-SNAPSHOT" -Dpackaging="jar"`

+* `mvn install:install-file -Dfile="lib/de.ovgu.featureide.lib.fm-v3.7.0.jar" -DgroupId="de.ovgu.featureide" -DartifactId="de.ovgu.featureide" -Dversion="3.7.0" -Dpackaging="jar"`

+* `mvn install:install-file -Dfile="lib/travart.core-0.0.1.jar" -DgroupId="at.jku.cps.travart" -DartifactId="travart.core" -Dversion="0.0.1" -Dpackaging="jar"`

+* `mvn install:install-file -Dfile="lib/travart.dopler-decision-0.0.1.jar" -DgroupId="at.jku.cps.travart" -DartifactId="travart.dopler-decision" -Dversion="0.0.1" -Dpackaging="jar"`

+* `mvn install:install-file -Dfile="lib/travart.ovm-0.0.1.jar" -DgroupId="at.jku.cps.travart" -DartifactId="travart.ovm" -Dversion="0.0.1" -Dpackaging="jar"`

+After you installed the dependencies, you can build the evaluation project using the follwing command:

-* `src/at/jku/cps/travart/evaluation/standalone/util/Utils.java`
+* `mvn clean package`

-To build the files, all .jar files in /lib need to be included.

-In addition, to compiling the classes yourself you can also use Eclipse IDEs for Java development.
-The project comes with the required .classpath and .project to compile and run the program.
-The setup was tested with Eclipse for Java Developers 2021-06.
+This will build two packages (default maven build and the full dependency build).

+We tested the script with the `maven-compiler-plugin` version `3.8.1` and the `maven-assembly-plugin` version `3.3.0`.
+If you want to use different settings, change them in the `pom.xml`.

-## How to use
+## How to use and execute the evaluation (and creating the UVL models)

-In order to reproduce the results the main method in `src/at/jku/cps/travart/evaluation/UVLTransformation.java` needs to be invoked.
-The resulting models will all be stored in `models_output/`.
-Furthermore, the standard output gives information on the file sizes and runtimes.
-The standard output is stored in a file named `models.log`.
-The results of our empirical evaluation are based on these files.
+After you built the project you can execute the evaluation and create the UVL models using the following commands:

+1. `cp -r .\models\ .\target\`

+2. `java -jar .\target\uvl-evaluation-splc21-artifact-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

+This results in a `\target\models.log` file, containing the evaluation data and a `\target\models_output` folder, containing all UVL models.

 ## Dependencies
-All required dependencies are provided as jars in /lib and also added to .classpath for more simple building.
+All required dependencies are provided as jars in /lib.